Guilford Technical Community College

 College in the Piedmont Triad, North Carolina, U.S.

-Guilford Technical Community College (Guilford Tech, "G-Tech", or GTCC) is a public community college in the Piedmont Triad of North Carolina.
+Guilford Technical Community College (Guilford Tech, "G-Tech", or GTCC) is a public community college in the Jamestown, North Carolina, United States.
 It is the fourth largest institution in the North Carolina Community College System and the largest in the Piedmont Triad.
 Guilford Technical Community College also has campuses in Jamestown, High Point, Greensboro, and Colfax.